The Visual Workflow Designer

 To understand how the Visual Workflow Designer can be used and improve work efficiency, here is an example of a process that can be automated in the visual workflow designer:

 In this example, we manage tasks and leads.
-When a new lead is created in our online database, we want to validate the lead details before transferring it to a third-party CRM system.
+When a new lead is created in our online database, we want to validate the lead details before transferring it to a third-party system.

 - When a lead is created in the database using the API, we will change its status to "validation".